surekha183/customer_behavior_analysis/README.md

 ## 📌 Overview

+This project represents a complete, industry standard, end-to-end data analytics workflow, designed to mirror the real responsibilities of professional analysts in modern business environments.
+The project encompasses all critical stages of data analysis, from data preparation and modeling to insight generation, visualization, and reporting.

 This project analyzes customer purchasing behavior using **PostgreSQL, Python (Pandas), and Power BI** to derive meaningful business insights.
 The data is processed and transformed using SQL and Pandas, then visualized through an interactive Power BI dashboard.

 ---